 These gluten free red velvet cupcakes are moist, rich and yummy.
 The easy recipe mixes up in just a few minutes and makes a perfect 12 cupcakes.
-A tangy buttermilk batter (dairy-free options) and tangy cream cheese frosting balance the sweet cake with hints of chocolate.
+A tangy buttermilk batter (dairy-free options) and tangy cream cheese frosting balance the sweet cake with hints of chocolate from cocoa powder.

 I am usually pretty adamant about using plant based colors in my baking, but unfortunately these natural colors do not survive the baking process.
 The red came out of the oven looking pale and orangey.
 Red velvet is all about that gorgeous deep red color, so just for this recipe, I use artificial red food coloring.